lexalium/stepped-form/README.md

 ## Form Data Storage

-Stepped Form uses a storage to store current step key and handled steps data.
+Stepped Form uses a storage to store current step key, handled steps data and a form session key.
-The package has implementation of simple in-memory storage (ArrayStorage).
-To create your own storage (e.g. session, database, redis) implement `StorageInterface` interface.
+It's possible to create your own storage (e.g. session, database, redis) by implementing `SessionKeyStorageInterface` and `StorageInterface` interfaces.

+Stepped Form uses `NullSessionKeyStorage` as `SessionKeyStorageInterface` by default, which means it always uses only one session key.

 `StepControlInterface` and `DataControlInterface` help to work with current step key and step data respectively.

-Dynamic stepped form will trigger clearing all steps data after current one when handle step.
+Dynamic stepped form triggers clearing all steps data after current one after handling it.
 Steps data are not cleared from the storage for static forms or when current step implements `StepBehaviourInterface` and method `forgetDataAfterCurrent` returns `false`.

-Example of skipping data storage from clearing after currently submitted step (for dynamic forms):
+Example of skipping data storage from being cleared after currently submitted step (for dynamic forms):
 ```php
 use Lexal\SteppedForm\Step\RenderStepInterface;
 use Lexal\SteppedForm\Step\StepBehaviourInterface;